 Midline Glioma Cancer Survivor Joins Study to Help Others

-José shares how he learned about his rare midline glioma cancer in his spine and why he chose to participate in a clinical study to help others.
+José shares how he learned about the rare midline glioma cancer in his spine, and why he chose to participate in a clinical study to help others.

 In early 2018, at age 59, I was hit with unexpected news.
 After experiencing back pain, I visited a chiropractor who realized one of my legs was weaker.
-I went to see my doctor who ordered an X-ray and sent me to physical therapy; however, the symptoms worsened with numbness and more weakness in my left leg.
-I had an MRI, which showed a tumor in my spinal cord; it required surgery.
+I went to see my doctor who ordered an X-ray and sent me to physical therapy.
+However, the symptoms worsened with numbness and more weakness in my left leg.
+I had a magnetic resonance imaging (MRI) scan, which showed a tumor in my spinal cord; it required surgery.

 I needed time to process the information.
 The next day, I started doing a lot of research on the type of tumor and treatment options.

 Finding Treatment for a Midline Glioma